Du Chinese started from a love story.

-As a Chinese teacher and a language leaner, Emma Cai is keen on storytelling.
+As a Chinese teacher and a language learner, Emma is keen on storytelling.
 She graduated from Soochow University with a master degree in linguistics.
-She loves travelling, playing piano, and watching movies in her spare time.
+She loves traveling, playing piano, and watching movies in her spare time.
 Swimming is her new hobby because she dreams of scuba-diving one day.

 Alvina has ancestral roots in Hong Kong.
 Within her university major in Chinese Studies, she completed a winter intensive unit at Fudan University, Shanghai.
 She loves travel, art, food, and spending time with family and friends – separately, or all at once!